-Today’s investors have so many tools and resources they need to achieve financial gain.
+Today’s investors have so many investment tools and resources they need to achieve financial gain.
 But in the age of information, knowing where to look is a critical step.
 Reliable information can prevent investors from making costly mistakes, like allowing emotions to take over.

 To help you make educated investment decisions, these are five types of resources you need to constantly learn from: